 What is the program format?

-Essentials of Marketing consists of 12 modules delivered over 14 weeks online.
-There will be 3-5 assignments to complete per module.
+Essentials of Marketing consists of 12 modules delivered over 14 weeks online, with a short break between modules 6 and 7.
 Learners can expect to dedicate 6-8 hours per week to watch videos, complete assignments and participate in discussions.
+Modules are opened at the beginning of each week and there will be 3-5 assignments to complete per module.
 Each module will have a final quiz.
+While the modules do not close, access to assignments is closed following the due date.

 Could a learner choose to opt out of some topics?